 - What is the size of the market?
 Or what’s the estimated turnover you can have?

 - What is the growth rate of the industry?

 - How long can the business opportunity or investment remain accessible?

 - What’s the cost of the infrastructure? (electric fee, water fee, factory renting fee, depletion fee, even the bandwidth & phone fee, etc)

-These questions will help you gain a further insight into the nature of business opportunity you intend pursuing.
+These questions will help you gain further insight into the nature of business opportunities you intend to pursue.
 In my experiences, you can get at least 10% net margin in the paper rolls and it has a very short payback period of between 1-2 years, and the return on investment is very huge (about 50%).

 3. Get a Location